-Interworking between Current and Registry based approaches
+Interoperability between Current and Registry based approaches

 This section discusses how interworking may take place between service providers using different routing approaches.

 When considering interworking between carriers it is important to recognize that the interconnection process has a number of steps that are common to all the approaches.